-Cultures Collide is a unique interactive lecture series, which offers the audience unparalleled insights from renowned leaders.
-Speakers take a deep dive look at a time they faced the challenge of colliding cultures, and the impact this had on them as leaders.
+Cultures Collide is a unique series of interactive talks, which offers the audience unparalleled insights from renowned leaders.
+Speakers take a deep-dive look at a time they faced the challenge of colliding cultures, and the impact this had on them as leaders.

 The extensive and diverse Common Purpose network provides Cultures Collide with distinguished hosts and compelling speakers from all sectors; providing our audience with rare access to authentic stories of leadership journeys.

 Speakers take the audience on a journey through their career path; exploring how they have crossed boundaries and overcome barriers.
 Our speakers reflect on their points of collision and examine how they navigated through to success.
 Hosts generously provide exclusive access to their thought-provoking and inspiring spaces.

 “He [Mike Brown] gave me a jolt today.
 Reminding me of the need to be absolutely resilient and determined.
 To prepare yourself for those collisions and not let them take you off your path”

 Commissioner Transport for London – October 2017